← Projects

 Patch Proximity Analysis

-Traditional neighborhood analysis looks at individual cell-to-cell distances.
-It tells you that cell A is near cell B, but it misses the bigger picture: how are groups of cells organized at the tissue level?
+Standard neighborhood analysis works on cell-to-cell distances.
+It tells you cell A is near cell B, but not how groups of cells are organized at the tissue level.

-Patch Proximity Analysis works differently.
-First, DBSCAN identifies spatial clusters of a given cell type — patches of tumor cells, immune cell aggregates, stromal clusters.
-Then concave hull algorithms draw tight boundaries around each patch.
-Finally, the analysis measures how other cell types relate to those boundaries: which cells are inside?
-Which are at the border?
-Which are nearby?
+Patch Proximity Analysis takes a different route.
+DBSCAN finds spatial clusters of a given cell type (patches of tumor cells, immune aggregates, stromal clusters), concave hulls draw boundaries around each patch, and the analysis then measures how other cell types sit relative to those boundaries: inside, on the border, or nearby.

 Decisions

-AnnData is the standard data structure in single-cell biology.
-By building on it, SPACEc integrates immediately with scanpy, the dominant analysis framework.
-Researchers don't learn a new format — they move between SPACEc and scanpy seamlessly.
-The .obs, .var, .obsm structure maps naturally to cell metadata, marker metadata, and spatial coordinates.
+AnnData is the standard data structure in single-cell biology, so building on it lets SPACEc work directly with scanpy.
+Researchers don't learn a new format, and they can move between the two.
+The .obs, .var, and .obsm fields map cleanly onto cell metadata, marker metadata, and spatial coordinates.

-Different imaging modalities need different segmentation approaches.
-Cellpose excels at cytoplasm segmentation with limited training data.
-DeepCell (Mesmer) is better for nuclear segmentation in whole-cell multiplex images.
-Supporting both means researchers pick the best tool for their data without leaving the library.
+Different imaging modalities call for different segmentation.
+Cellpose does well on cytoplasm with limited training data; DeepCell (Mesmer) is better for nuclear segmentation in whole-cell multiplex images.
+Supporting both lets researchers pick the right tool without leaving the library.

-Multiplexed imaging datasets are enormous — tens of thousands of cells per sample, hundreds of samples per study.
-CPU-based Leiden clustering that takes 20 minutes drops to under 2 minutes on GPU via RAPIDS.
-For iterative analysis, that's the difference between interactive exploration and going for coffee.
+These datasets get large: tens of thousands of cells per sample, hundreds of samples per study.
+Leiden clustering that takes about 20 minutes on CPU runs in under 2 on GPU via RAPIDS, which matters when you're iterating.

 Tradeoffs

 Python 3.9–3.10 only.
-TensorFlow, PyTorch, and RAPIDS all have strict version requirements that don't overlap cleanly above 3.10.
-This is the single biggest friction point for adoption.
-Docker containers (CPU and GPU variants) are the recommended install path for a reason.
+TensorFlow, PyTorch, and RAPIDS have version requirements that don't overlap cleanly above 3.10.
+This is the biggest friction point for adoption, which is why the CPU and GPU Docker images are the recommended install path.

 Dependency sprawl.
-Cellpose, DeepCell, RAPIDS, PyTorch Geometric, GeoPandas, TensorFlow — each brings transitive dependencies that conflict with each other.
-A fresh install without Docker is an afternoon project.
-This is the cost of wrapping the best tool for each step rather than reimplementing everything.
+Cellpose, DeepCell, RAPIDS, PyTorch Geometric, GeoPandas, and TensorFlow each pull in transitive dependencies that fight each other, so a clean install outside Docker takes real effort.
+That's the cost of wrapping the best tool for each step instead of reimplementing them.

 Talk